 If you’ve wanted to be married and aren’t, you might read Genesis 24 (as strange as it may seem today) with at least a little bit of curiosity and even longing — it just seems so simple and clean.
 After dating off and on for fourteen years, I know I did.

 Think about it any longer, though, and you’ll probably dismiss their story as ancient and out-dated, as irrelevant for twenty-first-century Christians.

 Five Old Principles for Pursuing Marriage

-The cross, modern philosophy, and the advent of the Internet have certainly changed things for Christians wanting to be married.
+The cross, modern philosophy, and the arrival of the Internet have certainly changed things for Christians wanting to be married.
 But what if there’s more to see in Isaac and Rebekah than meets the eye?
 Before you skim their story too quickly, remember that it is the same God, it is a man seeking a wife (or at least a man and a woman on a path to marriage), and marriage is the same institution, only now with its deeper, fuller meaning revealed in the coming of Christ.

 On top of that, the Old Testament is for our encouragement and help today, even in our pursuit of marriage.
 “Whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope” (Romans 15:4, see also 1 Corinthians 10:11).

 “We’re prone to idolize marriage in dating, resting our hope and happiness on him or her rather than on God.”

 The Old Testament may not be prescriptive when it comes to dating, but it is certainly profitable.
 Don’t (necessarily) go buying a couple camels and some heavy bracelets.
 Certainly don’t marry a woman and her sister (Jacob, Leah, and Rachel in Genesis 29).
 But you might apply the five following principles from Genesis 24 on the way to your wedding day.